hyt589/ISS-tracker/README.md

 A single html paged serverd from the express backend (index.html)

 ## How to run:
-Clone this repository and change to its directory, and run the following command:
+Clone this repository and change to the `backend` directory, and run the following command:
 ```
-node backend/app.js
+npm run-script build
+npm run-script start
 ```
 And then go to http://localhost:3000/ from the browser